-There is also the other approach of ‘paying-per-chore’, in which case you can sit down with your kids and agree a price for each job enabling them to earn different amounts each week depending on what chores they do.
+There is also the other approach of ‘paying-per-chore’, in which case you can sit down with your kids and agree a price for each job, enabling them to earn different amounts each week depending on which chores they complete.
 It’s important they feel involved in the initial process so that they understand why they’re doing what they’re doing and why the value is different.

 7. Pocket money chores list: age appropriate chores

 This is another question we get asked a lot.
-The answers can be quite varied – We have kids on the app doing everything from from shoveling snow off the drive, to waxing surfboard.
-Having said that, we’ve pulled together the most common chores per age, to help you kick start some ideas…
+The answers can be quite varied; we have kids on the app doing everything from sweeping snow off the drive, to waxing surfboards.
+We’ve pulled together the most common chores per age, to help you get some ideas

 - Putting toys away